 I make this salmon salad often for lunch.
 It's easy and delicious, and I always have the ingredients on hand.
-I almost always have canned salmon in the pantry and mayonnaise or Greek yogurt in the fridge.
+I almost always have canned salmon in the pantry and mayonnaise in the fridge.
 The remaining ingredients are flexible, so if you don't have them, simply use what you have!
+Another delicious way to use canned salmon is these salmon cakes.

 Ingredients